 The Lie of the Land - Part One

-Ridge and furrow looks like a cover up designed by committee.
+Ridge and furrow looks like a cover up.
 Fri 01 December 2023

 The lie of the land.
 Source: Medieval Ridge and Furrow above Wood Stanway